South Kesteven is one of the most heritage rich local authority districts in the East Midlands.

 - Grade ll buildings are of special interest and every effort should be made to preserve them

-Currently, there are 120 Grade l listed buildings in South Kesteven and around 200 Grade ll*.
+There are 120 Grade l listed buildings in South Kesteven and around 200 Grade ll*.

 Any plan to demolish all or part of a listed building, or make changes, inside or out, that would alter its character (such as modifying a window or demolishing an outhouse) needs consent.
 If you are carrying out general maintenance or repairs that match the existing building exactly, you may not need consent but we can advise you before you start work.

-If listed buildings fall into disrepair the council have statutory powers to serve notice requiring owners to carry out urgent repairs to prevent further deterioration.
+If listed buildings fall into disrepair the council has statutory powers to serve notice requiring owners to carry out urgent repairs to prevent further deterioration.
 If an owner fails to comply with such a notice, the council can step in and do the works themselves and charge the cost to the owner.
 In extreme cases, the building can be compulsorily purchased.

 Scheduled Ancient Monuments (SAMs) are subject to a separate legislative regime that is not administered by the district council.
 Anyone contemplating work to a Scheduled Ancient Monument should contact the East Midlands Regional Office of Historic England at Northampton.